StikEMU/StikNES-2.0/README.md

 StikNES is a SwiftUI-based NES emulator designed for iOS devices.
 It leverages the power of SwiftUI to deliver a clean, modern interface while emulating the classic NES gaming experience using the `nes-rust` library.

-## For the few people who have code access, please don't share anything.
-It will eventually be open source, just not right now.

 ## ✨ **Features**
 - **SwiftUI Interface:** Clean and modern design.
 - **NES Emulation:** Powered by the `nes-rust` Rust/WASM library for accurate emulation.